Seahawks’ Pete Carroll: ‘We’re in good shape’ at quarterback

 RENTON — The end of the Seahawks’ mandatory minicamp Thursday also meant the conclusion of the most significant portion of their offseason program.

-All that remains is what coach Pete Carroll says is a “passing camp” next week devoted to mostly younger players — many veterans were free to head out of town with the roughly two-month offseason program essentially over.
+All that remains is what coach Pete Carroll says is a “passing camp” next week devoted to mostly younger players.
+Many veterans were free to head out of town with the roughly two-month offseason program essentially over.

 So where do things stand with the most important position battle, quarterback?